masoudnick/Instagram/README.md

-# Building Instagram from Scratch using Reactjs and Tailwind CSS
+# An Instagram Clone created with Reactjs and Tailwind CSS

 ## About This Project